 To apply to the NTPD Program, applicants must complete ALL of the application materials listed below.
 All application materials are reviewed by the School of Pharmacy Admissions Committee.

-Download a copy of the application form (PDF) or contact the Distance Degrees and Programs (DDP) Office to obtain the application form.
+Download a copy of the application form (PDF) or contact the DDP Office to obtain the application form.
 1

 Official transcripts demonstrating the completion of a five year bachelor's degree in pharmacy should be sent directly from the applicant's school to the DDP Office.